Law firms: Stay competitive with a digital operations strategy

 We began by asking our panellists what a digital-first mindset means for modern law firms, and they all agreed it’s not about specific technologies or digital tools, but always about the people – employees and clients – that use them, with Cecile commenting that, “digitalisation is an organisational change that is related to your people and processes.”

-David shared the two things that digitally successful law firms are focusing on: “firstly the drive for simplicity and the second is putting the customer and the centre of what they’re doing.
+David shared the two things that digitally successful law firms are focusing on: “firstly the drive for simplicity and the second is putting the customer at the centre of what they’re doing.

 “Creating a customer centric culture that aims to provide digital solutions to any current challenge or opportunity is massively important when the way clients are engaged continue to dramatically change.”